3rd Hussars: U-Z

 Williams, D | 4324 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal. |

 Williams, E | 3100 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
-He died on the 6th of June 1900 at Springfontein.
-Cause: Enteric fever. |
+He died on the 6th of June 1900 at Springfontein from Enteric fever. |

 Williams, E | 83008 | Private | The Great War 1914-18.
 Awarded the British War medal and Victory medal. |

-Williams, F | 3420 | Corporal | South Africa 1899-1902.
+Williams, F | 3420 | Corporal | Biography Frank Williams was born in Bristol on the 25th of September 1874.
+He enlisted on the 16th of October 1915 and completed 22 years and 9 months service.
+South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
-Clasps: South Africa 1901, South Africa 1902, Orange Free State, Transvaal. |
+Clasps: South Africa 1901, South Africa 1902, Orange Free State, Transvaal.
+Frank got married on the 13th of August 1906. |

 Williams, F | 4086 | Lance Corporal | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal.
-To 7th Hussars: 19th September 1902. |
+He was transferred to the 7th Hussars on the 19th of September 1902. |

 Williams, FJ | 11119 | Private | The Great War 1914-18.
 Awarded the British War medal and Victory medal.
 Frederick transferred to the RASC (No. M/33791). |